 Rodney Hummer

 Rodney Hummer is the Vice President of Strategy for the Missouri Primary Care Association.
 Mr. Hummer graduated from Missouri Western State University with a Bachelors of Science in Nursing.
-He joined the Missouri Air National Guard as a combat medic amd served in the Gulf war.
+He joined the Missouri Air National Guard as a combat medic and served in the Gulf war.
 In addition to Captain Hummer's military service, he has served in the civilian sector as a nurse and as a health care system administrator.
-He received the "Hometown Hero Award", and was appointed to the Governor's Task Force on Substance Abuse and Treatment.
+He received the "Hometown Hero Award" and was appointed to the Governor's Task Force on Substance Abuse and Treatment.

 Vanessa Meade